Soft Skills: Definitions and Examples

 Soft skills for cover letters

-Your cover letter should include at least one well-developed and relevant soft skill that provides context as to why you’re a good fit for the job.
+Your cover letter requires including at least one well-developed and relevant soft skill that provides context as to why you are a good fit for the job.
 You can do this by explaining how your soft skill aligns with the company’s goals, values and/or mission.

 Your use of a soft skill in your cover letter may look similar to the following example.